 All committees are on hiatus while the WPCampus organization undergoes its leadership transition process.

 All public/open planning meetings and events are scheduled in advance and marked on the WPCampus events calendar.

 The following policies inform our organization’s decisions:

-The majority of WPCampus conversations and interactions take place in the WPCampus Slack workspace.
+Most WPCampus conversations and interactions occur in the WPCampus Slack workspace.

 We use other technology from time to time, but Slack is by far the main outlet for discussion and an excellent location for our planning groups to chat and hold meetings.

 We use a paid Google Suite account (with one user) to manage our organization documents and Team Drives.
 WPCampus Director, Rachel Cherry, owns this account and uses this account for her organizational email address.